LinuxNtwrkng/linuxntwrkng.github.io/_posts/2016-06-03-installed-packages.md

 >Do git things without the terminal

-I use this to commit and push files from within atom
+I use this to commit and push files from within Atom

 [linter](https://atom.io/packages/linter){:target="blank"}